spatialos/sdk-for-unity-starter-project/README.md

 It contains:

-* A Player spawned on client connection as per the [Unity Client Lifecycle Guide](link.com) .
+* A Player spawned on client connection.
 * A Cube spawned through a snapshot via an entity template method and Unity prefab.
 * Other features of the [BlankProject](https://github.com/spatialos/BlankProject).